nwisr/nwisr.github.io/newreferees/index.md

 ## Register for a Sportzing account

+NOTE: We have changed from SportZing to Horizon.
+The following information is out-of-date.
+Please sign up on Horizon.

 You need to [register for a personal Sportzing account](https://sportzing.com/sz/register/tstg).
 You may click the previous link, or go to the [NWISR home page](https://nwisr.com/) and click on the Sportzing tab.

 Once registered, you will soon get your account verification email.
 Click onto the link in that email and enter your authorization code.